 9. The more you grow your relationship with God; the more you grow your capacity to love each other.
 Our ability to love is found in our realization of God’s love for us.
 Our ability to forgive and more toward each other is found in the grace given to us.

 10. Constantly ask God how to view each other.
-Your spouse will discourage you.
+Your spouse will discourage you at times.
 Look to God for accurate assessment of them because God will always see what is best in them.
 He wants you to have every blessing found in marriage and lead you down the journey to take you there.

 I hope you found these thoughts helpful to you.
 I love being married, and I greatly wish the same for every other marriage.
 God has given us a great gift with another person to walk this life with you.